EQUITY & TRUSTS

 Application: The Privy Council reformulated the basis upon which a person interested in a trust may seek access to trust documents; abandoning the rule previously thought to have been established in O'Rourke v Darbishire AC 581 that access is available to persons with a “proprietary interest” in the trust property.

-EQUITY AND TRUSTS LAW TUTOR
+EQUITY AND TRUSTS LAW TUTORING

 Our Equity and Trusts Law tutors are experienced lecturers who have been called to the bar.
 We have collaborated and created a book for our students that serves as a complete source of fundamental information and aims to provide law students with a thorough comprehension of this subject.
-Why not hire a Equity and Trusts Law tutor who authored a book on the fundamental concepts of Modern Equity and the trust?
+Why not hire a Equity and Trusts Law tutor who authored a book on the fundamental concepts of Modern Equity and the trust for private tutoring?
 Our Equity and Trusts book is available for law students to buy now via the Amazon platform.